 Disclosure: Some of the links on this page are affiliate links.
 However, our review is our accurate opinion.
 We wouldn’t recommend something that we didn’t love.
 We promise!
 For more information, see our Disclosure page.

-Last month, we signed up for a year of MasterClass primarily to take the Daniel Negreanu MasterClass on poker.
+Two years ago, we signed up for a year of MasterClass primarily to take the Daniel Negreanu MasterClass on poker.
 We admit it, we’re Negreanu fans.
 We enjoy his game and he has built a real cult of personality around him.
 Also, while he has taken some controversial stances over time, his tournament track record speaks for itself.
-We even enjoyed watching him vlog his disastrous 2018 WSOP results last summer.
+We even enjoyed watching him vlog his disastrous 2022 WSOP results last summer.
 There is a certain amount of schadenfreude in watching someone that successful tank day after day.
-So when MasterClass started advertising a series of poker lessons from the man himself, we thought this would be an excellent addition to our poker education as we prepare for our poker pilgrimage.
+So when MasterClass started advertising a series of poker lessons from the man himself, we thought this would be an excellent addition to our poker education.

 In case you are not familiar with MasterClass, it’s a collection of online classes taught by experts in a variety of fields.
 In addition to the Daniel Negreanu MasterClass on poker, you can choose from such other luminaries as Carlos Santana on the Art and Soul of Playing Guitar, Annie Leibovitz on Photography, Spike Lee on Filmmaking, and Alice Waters on the Art of Home Cooking.
 Masterclass includes a combination of video content, printable lesson summaries, and an online

 class discussion area.
-You can experience MasterClass on your laptop or stream to your TV, as we did.
+You can experience MasterClass on your laptop or stream to your TV.
 They also offer an app for the iPhone or iPad, so you can take MasterClass on the go with you.
-Currently, a single class is $90 and an All Access Pass, with access to all of the published MasterClass content, is $180 for a year.
-We opted for the All Access Pass.
-It seemed like a bargain, and who can pass up Werner Herzog on filmmaking?
+Currently, an All Access Pass, with access to all of the published MasterClass content, is $180 for a year.
+After two years of membership, the All Access Pass still seems like a bargain.
+Who can pass up Werner Herzog on filmmaking?

 Daniel Negreanu MasterClass Content